isomerpages/mccy-iccs/pages/Research Stream.md

 **2. Commentary series** - comprising articles discussing issues relevant to ICCS and published on RSIS’ website.
 The commentaries are written by a mix of academics, youths and community practitioners, for a wide range of views and expertise.

-**3. Post-conference book.** Similar to the ICCS 2019 book, this book will capture main insights and speeches from the conference.
+**3. Post-conference book** - similar to the ICCS 2019 book, this book will capture main insights and speeches from the conference.